Knight Cite is a free citation generator provided by Calvin College's Heckman Library. This is a simple citation tool.

 London, Herbert.
 “Five Myths of the Television Age.”
 Television Quarterly, vol. 10, no. 1, Mar.
 1982, pp. 81-89.

 Herbert London was the Dean of Journalism at New York University.
 In this article, he explains how television contradicts five commonly-believed assumptions about this medium.
 He uses specific examples of events seen on television, such as the assassination of John Kennedy, to illustrate his points.
-London uses logical arguments to support his ideas.
-He does not refer to any previous works on his topic.
-The article clearly illustrates London’s points, but does not explore the implications of his points, which leaves the reader with many unanswered questions.
+London refer to any previous works on his topic.
+The article clearly illustrates his points, but does not explore the implications of his points, which leaves the reader with many unanswered questions.

 Rutgers is an equal access/equal opportunity institution.
 Individuals with disabilities are encouraged to direct suggestions, comments, or complaints concerning any accessibility issues with Rutgers websites to firstname.lastname@example.org or complete the Report Accessibility Barrier / Provide Feedback form.